As Charlie Sheen nears his millionth follower on his newly opened Twitter account, this is worth a read:

 Los Angeles (eCanadaNow) – Katie Holmes reportedly wants to enrol daughter Suri into “kiddie Catholicism” classes – even though husband Tom Cruise is a devout Scientologist. [that’s an odd use of “devout”, wouldn’t you say?]

-The actress who was raised a Catholic, gave up her religion and embraced the bizarre sci-fi cult when...
+The actress who was raised a Catholic, gave up her religion and embraced the ...
 More

 I sometimes drop by the Yahoo!
 News “most popular” page to see what people are reading these days.
 Today, the Reuters and AP stories on Limbo are topping the charts.